ECB set to promise even longer support to charge inflation - Up News Info

 The ECB is also expected to change how it communicates policy, with Lagarde promising “shorter, crisper” statements with less jargon.

-The ECB announces its policy decision at 1145 GMT, followed by Lagarde’s news conference at 1230 GMT.
-(Reporting by Balazs Koranyi; Editing by Catherine Evans)
+The ECB announces its policy decision at 1145 GMT, followed by Lagarde’s news conference at 1230 GMT. ($1 = 0.8481 euros) (Reporting by Balazs Koranyi; Editing by Catherine Evans and Ana Nicolaci da Costa)

 Advertisement